pagonxt/.github/.github/ISSUE_TEMPLATE/acr-access.md

 ---

-# Please follow the team name for these repo and project (optional, if you have more than un project for the same team)
+# Please complete with your team name for these repo
 Please, change 'Example' with your team name in ACR
 - Team: Example